-- Q The Postal Service serves communities all over the country by delivering mail.
-Why should it do anything else? - A Community service not only helps others, but it also helps boost employee morale and enhance the Postal Service's public image.
-The better our employees feel about the organization, the more motivated they will be to make it succeed.
-And if customers view the Postal Service as a positive force in their community, they will bring us more business. - Q How are our employees and customers going to know about our community service projects? - A This policy includes a pre-event evaluation (see 333.76 and Exhibit 333.76) that suggests many different ways of securing pre-event and day-of-event publicity.
-It also includes a post-event evaluation (see 333.77 and Exhibit 333.77) for submission to the Community Relations manager at Headquarters, who coordinates post-event recognition.
+- Q1 The Postal Service serves communities all over the country by delivering mail.
+Why should it do anything else? - A1 Community service not only helps others, it also helps boost employee morale and enhance the Postal Service's public image.
+The better our employees feel about the organization, the more engaged and motivated they will be to make it succeed.
+Further, our business and reputation benefit when customers view the Postal Service as a positive force in their community. - Q2 How should we publicize our successful community service projects? - A2 Contact communications specialists to assist with efforts to place information about approved community service projects in internal and/or external publications and venues, consistent with the Postal Service's corporate communications policies.